Open Now — 24/7 Plumbing

 Gaining Access to the Clog

 Now, take a look at your tub drain.
-If it includes a cover that can be removed, lift it off.
+If it includes a removable cover, lift it off.
 This might afford immediate access to the clog, often found just below the surface.

 Retrieving the Hair